-Accordingly, during the ORSA exercise conducted in 2020, which covered the three regulatory assessments of overall solvency needs, continuous compliance and appropriateness of the standard formula assumptions for the risk profile, the scenarios for the forward-looking ORSA were geared chiefly towards predominant financial risks impacting the Group and at entity level as well including risks not covered by the standard formula.
-Those scenarios aimed to analyse the implications of either a heavy decrease of equities, a bond market or an environment of persistently low interest rates and finally a scenario of widening in sovereign spreads.
-The Company's sensitivity to the risk of low interest rates and widening of credit spreads makes the solvency ratio volatile, even though the solvency capital requirement is still covered.
+Accordingly, for the ORSA exercise of 2022, which covers the three regulatory assessments of overall solvency needs, continuous compliance and appropriateness of the standard formula assumptions for the risk profile, the scenarios for the forward-looking ORSA are geared mainly towards predominant financial risks impacting the Group and at entity level as well including risks not covered by the standard formula.
+Those scenarios aim to analyse the implications of a strong market stress coupled with with high inflation(budgetary stress scenario) as well as a scenario of increased interest rates which triggers an increase in the lapse rates.
+The Company's resilience to market stresses has been strengthen by the capital support action in late 2022, and along with the considerably higher interest rate environment in the MTP horizon solvency requirements are comfortably met as presented in the ORSA report.